-• Product/Outcome 1: As requested by and in coordination with NJTPA, KMM will act as a liaison between employers and the NJTPA for outreach to the business community.

-ii.
-Keep records of outreach-related activities, including contacts made and the type and number of services resulting from TMA interaction or services provided directly by the TMA.

-Product/Outcome 1: KMM will keep records of outreach-related activities, including contacts made and the type and number of services resulting from TMA interactions or services provided to an employer.
+- o Product/Outcome 1: As requested by and in coordination with NJTPA, KMM will act as a liaison between employers and the NJTPA for outreach to the business community. - ii.
+Keep records of outreach-related activities, including contacts made and the type and number of services resulting from TMA interaction or services provided directly by the TMA. - Product/Outcome 1: KMM will keep records of outreach-related activities, including contacts made and the type and number of services resulting from TMA interactions or services provided to an employer.

-iii.
-Proactively solicit feedback from employers and other organizations regarding how well available transit services meet current needs and communicate the same to NJ TRANSIT.

-Product/Outcome 1: KMM will develop and administer a survey to solicit feedback from employers to NJ TRANSIT on how well transit services meet the needs of their workforce.
+- iii.
+Proactively solicit feedback from employers and other organizations regarding how well available transit services meet current needs and communicate the same to NJ TRANSIT. - o Product/Outcome 1: KMM will develop and administer a survey to solicit feedback from employers to NJ TRANSIT on how well transit services meet the needs of their workforce.
 The results will be presented to NJ TRANSIT and NJTPA in a summary memo.
+Draft and final reports will be shared with the NJTPA for review.